Fish soup with canned mackerel

 Step 3:

-Peel and grate the carrots on a coarse grater.
-Or cut it into cubes, straws, as you like.
+Peel the carrot and grate it on a coarse grater.
+Or cut it into cubes or strips, whichever you prefer.

 Step 4: